 Be clear about your budget and priorities from the start.
 Plan carefully what you are budgeting for and try to find out about any additional costs sooner rather than later.
 Returning to this question near the end of the discussion, after you’ve already looked at some of the ideas and needs in the work, can help to assure everything is clear and grant you better sleep afterwards!

 Some designers are strict on how many revisions are included in their quote.
-The main reason being the time that goes into changing things up.
+Main reason being the time that goes into changing things up.
 To avoid any negative surprises, make sure to set up clear understanding about prices, payments and payment methods.
 This includes getting clarity on what happens after your website is live.
-Are you managing everything once the site is complete, or are they?
-If something stops working or crashes — will they help you?
+Are you managing everything once the site is complete or are they?
+If something stops working or crashes – will they help you?

-Most web designers use platforms like WordPress, WIX, and Squarespace to power their creation.
+Most web designers use platforms like WordPress, WIX and Squarespace to power their creation.
 You want to know which ones they use and prefer to make sure you’ll be able to learn to manage it once your site is live.
 We offer you to be as much in charge as you’d like to be.
 Similarly, if your website is already hooked to one CMS, you might want to find someone who is familiar with what you have or that they can successfully bring it over.
-Responsiveness is also crucial.
-A responsive site means that your website can be accessed from different devices like on a computer and on a smartphone or tablet.
+Responsiveness means that your website can be accessed from different devices like on a computer vs on a smartphone or tablet.

 Most designers also use customizable templates to build up their client’s websites.
 If you need someone to make a hybrid between a template and custom site or someone to build the code from scratch, make sure the designer you’re interviewing is able to meet your needs.

 8. Are your websites built with SEO best practices in mind?
 Will you also provide us with the analytics?